alpmestan/ghc.nix/README.md

 (*Note*: at the time of writing `.direnv` is not part of the `.gitignore` in `ghc`, so be careful to not accidentally check it out, it's the local cache of your development shell which makes loading it upon entering the directory instant)

+## contributing

+- we check formatting and linting in our CI, so please be careful to run `nix flake check --allow-import-from-derivation --impure` before submitting changes as a PR
+- the tooling to run the linting is provided by a nix `devShell` which you can easily obtain by running `nix develop .#formatting`.
+  Now you only have to run `pre-commit run --all` to check for linting and to reformat; using this `devShell`, the formatting will also be checked before committing.
+You can skip the check by passing `--no-verify` to the `git commit` command
+- `ghc.nix` also offers `direnv` integration, so if you have it installed, just run `direnv allow` to automatically load the formatting `devShell` and the accompanying pre-commit hook.

 ## TODO